swimos/swim/swim-system-js/@swim/system/README.md

 ### Browser

-Web applications can load `swim-system.js` directly from the Swim CDN.
+Browser applications can load `swim-system.js` directly from the Swim CDN.
 The `swim-system.js` bundle is self-contained; it supersedes `swim-core.js`, `swim-mesh.js`, `swim-ui.js`, `swim-ux.js`, and `swim-web.js`—those scripts
 need not be loaded when using `swim-system.js`.